 - I use a 900g/2lb loaf tin (measuring 21cm x 11cm at the base and 23cm x 13cm at the top), which needs large eggs (around 240g total) to produce a nicely shaped loaf.
 Medium eggs (around 200g) are fine too but the loaf ends up flat around the edges of the cake (see second photo).

 - I tested butter (second photo) vs Stork with Butter (first photo).
 The butter cake was richer and the Stork with Butter cake was lighter - both tasted great.
 As a bonus, Stork with Butter doesn’t need to come up to room temperature before you use it.
-If, like me, you don’t like the taste of margarine, I wouldn’t recommend using Stork Original.
+If, like me, you don’t like the taste of margarine, I wouldn’t recommend using 100% Stork Original; instead use a 50/50 ratio with butter.
+This works just as well as Stork with Butter.

 - My cake always cracks in the middle.
 Someone suggested reducing the temperature of the oven to prevent cracking but the cake already takes ages to bake and I really don’t mind - it’s home cooking after all.